LanaBallouli/todo_list/README.md

     - All tasks are stored in the device's local database using SQflite, ensuring data persistence.

 6. **State Management** 🧠:
-    - Built using the **Cubit/Bloc** architecture for efficient state management.
+    - Built using the **Bloc** architecture for efficient state management.

 ---